pgmckillop/combodrilldown/README.md

 This process is sometimes referred to as cascading through combo controls.

-The project uses a text filr as a 'universal' data source to illustrate the techniques used.
+The project uses a text file, carsdata.txt, as a 'universal' data source to illustrate the techniques used.